DangaRanga/html_portfolio_proj1/README.md

-# Project 1 in my webdev practice series
+# Project 1
+Just an attempt at a starter portfolio page